alzhraniFouz/BELA/README.md

 ```console
 $ node elg.js
 ```
-if everything works fine you should get an output like below and a json file *elg-report.json*.
+if everything works fine, you should get an output like below and a json file *elg-report.json*.

 ![ELG Screenshot](docs/ELG.png)